#

 Pre-commit Hooks

-This project uses Git hooks to ensure code quality.
-The pre-commit hook:
+This project uses Lefthook for managing Git hooks to ensure code quality.
+The pre-commit hook checks:

 Install the hooks with: